statbiophys/NoisET/README.md

 #### 3/ Sequencing properties of data:
 `--NreadsI NNNN`: total number  of reads in first replicate - it should match the actual data. \
 `--Nreads2 NNNN`: total number  of reads in second replicate - it should match the actual data. \
-`--Nclones NNNN`: total number of clones in union of two replicates.
+`--Nclones NNNN`: total number of clones in union of two replicates - it should match the actual data.

 ### 4/ output pile
 `--filename 'SYNTHETICDATA'`: name of the output file where you can find the synthetic data set.